 The QRS complex represents the depolarization of the ventricles.
 It should be less than 0.12 seconds (3 small boxes or less).

 Is it “tight,” which means the rhythm is being generated by the sinoatrial (SA) node?
 Or, does it appear wide, which is known as aberrancy?
-Aberrancy refers to a situation in which the rhythm is likely being generated below the AV node (in the ventricular area).
+Aberrancy on an ECG is an abnormal conduction of a supraventricular impulse through the ventricles, causing a widened QRS complex that deviates from the normal heartbeat pattern.
 The ST segment is a subject for an entire blog post on its own!

 Bottom line: a normal ST segment should be flat.
-If it is elevated, there is a myocardial infarction (heart attack) or if it is depressed there is ischemia (a lack of normal blood flow).
+If it is elevated, there may be myocardial infarction (heart attack) or if it is depressed there may be ischemia (a lack of normal blood flow).

 As for the T wave, it represents the repolarization of the ventricles.
 It should have a gradual hump appearance, not a flipped one.
 If it is, this may be another sign of ischemia.
 If it is peaked, the patient may have hyperkalemia (too much potassium in the blood).